-Pelligra Group has outlaid about $70 million on two regional distribution centres following an off-market deal.
+Pelligra Group has spent about $70 million on two regional distribution centres.

 The most valuable facility, in Goulburn, New South Wales (pictured, right), is leased to Coles until 2022.

-Pelligra Group also picked up a 23.25 hectare industrial property in Queensland’s Warwick, about 130 kilometres south west of Brisbane (pictured, right).
+Pelligra also picked up a 23.25ha property in Queensland’s Warwick, 130 kilometres south west of Brisbane (pictured, right).

-Built at 476 East Street for Woolworths’ troubled Big W brand – it last sold in 1996 for $25 million with a leaseback.
+At 476 East St it was built for Woolworths’ Big W; it last sold in 1996 for $25m with a leaseback.

 The current rental agreement expires in 2023.

-Big W already said it intends to vacate the facility: a 65,300 square metre warehouse accessed via 103 roller shutter doors, attached to a 430 sqm office.
+Big W said it intends to vacate the facility: a 65,300 sqm warehouse accessed via 103 roller shutter doors, attached to a 430 sqm office.

 Imminent vacancy + subsequent risk = high yield